SpotJobs Holdings Pty Ltd ABN 91 628 670 351

 - (a) The Company shall provide a Cooling Off Period, unless either of the following conditions apply, in which case the Student shall be deemed to have waived their right and the Cooling Off Period shall not apply, unless permitted otherwise in the Company's sole discretion:

-- All Fees are quoted in Australian dollars, however transactions may be processed in an equivalent foreign currency (such as US dollars or British pounds).
+- All Fees are quoted in Australian dollars, however transactions may be processed in an equivalent foreign currency (such as New Zealand dollars, US dollars or British pounds).

 - GST is applicable to any Fees charged by the Company to the Student in Australia.
 Unless expressed otherwise, all Fees shall be deemed inclusive of GST.
 The Company will provide the Student with a Tax Invoice for any payments.